The multiresolution analysis of flow graphs: Two-terminal graphs

 While the computation and properties of the fundamental decomposition for TTGs are more involved than the PST, some analogues of the constructions detailed in this paper are simpler since TTGs are defined to omit loops.
 On the other hand, one minor complication relative to flow graphs that informs notions of coarsening and inclusion operads for TTGs is that some TTGs can have their sources and targets swapped.
 A more significant (and perhaps surprising) complication is that it is not clear how to define a canonical parallel tensor operation for TTGs: the principal difficulty is the unit object.
-Lacking such an operation would be a significant shortcoming relative to the framework for flow graphs, as parallel tensoring in ${\bf Flow}$ corresponds to introducing an if/else statement in control flow, and in particular parallel tensoring with the flow graph
+Lacking such an operation would be a significant shortcoming relative to the framework for flow graphs, as parallel tensoring in ${\bf Flow}$ corresponds to introducing an if/else statement in control flow.